-'''

 systemctl start [stop] [restart] [status] keyfactor-bash-orchestrator.service

-'''

 Once you have finished the SSH server group and server configuration using the Keyfactor Command Management Portal and have completed a scan of the configured servers, you can view discovered keys and logons in the Keyfactor Command Management Portal and then begin using the management features.
-See the SSH section of the Keyfactor Command Reference Guide for information on using the SSH features.
+See SSH in the Keyfactor Command Reference Guide for information on using the SSH features.